 Whakatupuraka o te Taupori

-The Queenstown Lakes District is considered to be a high growth district within New Zealand.
-To help address this key challenge and help with future planning, we have developed comprehensive demand projections.
+Queenstown Lakes District is a high growth district within New Zealand.
+To help address this key challenge and assist with future planning, we have developed comprehensive demand projections.
+Demand projections provide a guide to the possible future population of the district and are used along with other tools to assist short-term and long-term planning needs.

 Demand Projections